Optopritam/profileCard/README.md

 ## Deployment

 The project has been deployed on Vercel.
-You can access the profile card collection using the following link: [Anime Profile Cards](https://profile-card-five-liard.vercel.app/)
+You can access the profile card collection using the following link: [Cat profile card](https://profile-card-five-liard.vercel.app/)

 Feel free to explore the profiles of different anime characters and enjoy the world of anime!